 Invitation by: Scientific Committee of the “Consulta Universitaria di Letteratura Cristiana Antica (CULCA)”

-Invitation by: Simon Butticaz, Professor of “Nouveau Testament et traditions chrétiennes anciennes” (Université de Lausanne), Enrico NoRelli, Professor of “Histoire du christianisme des origines” (Université de Genève)
+Invitation by: Simon Butticaz, (Professor of “Nouveau Testament et traditions chrétiennes anciennes”, Université de Lausanne) and Enrico Norelli (Professor of “Histoire du christianisme des origines”, Université de Genève)

 Invitation by: Mauro Pesce, Professor of “Storia del cristianesimo” (Alma mater studiorum –Università di Bologna)